Maya Medicine

 Preparatory Consultation:

-A preparatory consultation is required before attending a sweat lodge with Maya Medicine which can be arranged either remotely or face to face at triyoga Shoreditch
+A preparatory consultation is required before attending your first sweat lodge with Maya Medicine which can be arranged either online or in person at triyoga Shoreditch

 The cost of the preparatory consultation is £150 for 60 minutes